emdashdrupal/Carto/Home.md

 ## Custom Export Tab

 The second tab is the Custom Export Tab, where you can customize the contents and the items you want to export.
-Normally the options in this tab can’t be changed at once, because the options not applicable to the current selected file format will be disabled.
+Normally the options in this tab can’t be changed at once, because the options aren't applicable to the current selected file format will be disabled.
 Here’s a table of available features provided by Carto:

 ![Default Interface of the Custom Export Tab](src/Carto-Custom-Export-Tab-Default.png)